 In this digital space, I do only a small amount of writing on my research process and work as a graduate student.
 I have mostly used this as a space to write from outside my institutional position.
 Here, I write on a number of topics that resonate with what I hope is a sustained and self-affirming resistance: public space and politics, nature and wilderness, walking and identity, family and the South.

-I take off my graduate student hat and put on others.
+I am keen to take off my graduate student hat and put on others.
 My closet is full of them.
-They include: walker, cellist, Annie Dillard-worshiper, cilantro-fanatic, runner, and starved reader of modern southern lit, women’s memoir, and natural philosophy.
+They include: runner, beginning forager, quilter, Annie Dillard-worshiper, cilantro-fanatic, hiker, and starved reader of modern southern lit, women’s memoir, and natural philosophy.